What does a Optician do?

 Optician Job Description Sample

 We are seeking a skilled and compassionate Optician to join our team.
-The ideal candidate will be responsible for providing exceptional eye care services, including eye exams, fitting and dispensing of eyeglasses and contact lenses, and offering expert advice on eye health and vision care.
+The ideal candidate will be responsible for providing exceptional eye care services, including eye exams, fitting and dispensing eyeglasses and contact lenses, and offering expert advice on eye health and vision care.

 Responsibilities: